lilibaker/data-science-S2023/challenges/c07-monte-carlo-assignment.md

 - What confidence level did you choose?
   - 95%
 - Was your sample size $n$ large enough?
 Why do you say that?
-  - Yes, the sample size of 10,000 resulted in a confidence interval that included the value of $\pi$ at the 95% confidence level, and the mean value of `stat` was 3.13, which is fairly close to the actual value of $\pi$.
-While a larger sample size probably would have resulted in a more accurate value of `pi_mean`, the values obtained with the chosen sample size are very close to the actual value, suggesting that the sample size was sufficient.
+  - Yes, the mean value of 3.14 is very close to the actual value of pi.
+    Additionally, the confidence interval is pretty small and provides a close estimate to pi that the decrease in the width caused by an increase in samples would not have made a significant difference.

 # References